LLDevLab/lldevcpu/Readme.md

 	- Indicate whether or not operation result is zero.
 If result of operation is equal to 0, than flag is set, otherwise flag is clear.
 - Bit 29 - Negative flag
 	- Indicate whether or not operation result is negative.
 Flag is set if MSB of the result is set, otherwise flag is clear.

+## Memory mapping

+### ROM memory

+ROM memory are mapped to addresses starting from 0x10000000.

+### RAM memory

+RAM memory are mapped to addresses starting from 0x20000000.

+### Peripherials

+Peripherial registers are mapped to addresses starting from 0x30000000.

 ## Supported Instructions